rperezme-data/DAB_H04_Pandas-challenge/README.md

    + Dataset (tables) visualization.
    + Styling (display results in a clean format).
    + Description of observable trends based on data.

+### Note
+The `main.ipynb` Jupyter Notebook is not correctly displayed in the GitHub interface.
+It is strongly suggested to download the file and run it natively.